Skip to content

 Automatically squash changes back into historical commits where they belong.

-Common scenario: You've been working on a feature branch and now need to fix lint errors, test failures, or code review feedback.
-Rather than committing all fixes into a final "cleanup" commit, git-autosquash lets you push each fix back to the original commit that introduced the issue, maintaining clean and logical git history.
+Common scenario: You're working on a feature branch and need to address code review feedback, fix lint errors, or update tests across multiple files.
+Instead of creating cleanup commits, git-autosquash pushes each fix back to the commit that originally introduced the code.

-• 🎯 Smart Targeting: Uses git blame to find the exact commits where code was last modified
+• Smart Targeting: Uses git blame to find commits where code was last modified

-• πŸ–₯️ Interactive TUI: Rich terminal interface with syntax-highlighted diff viewer
+• Interactive TUI: Terminal interface with diff viewer and approval controls

-• πŸ“Š Progress Tracking: Real-time feedback with detailed commit summaries
+• Progress Tracking: Real-time feedback with detailed commit summaries

 uv tool install git-autosquash